-Building a data-literate organisation
+Building a Data-Literate Organization

 TDWI report using data from a global survey to examine how data and analytics professionals view data literacy and why it is important.

 Data literacy involves how well users understand and can interact with data and analytics and communicate the results to achieve business goals.
-It includes understanding the business, framing analytics, critically interpreting the results and communicating these results to others.
+It includes understanding the business, framing analytics, critically interpreting the results, and communicating these results to others.

-This TDWI Pulse Report uses recently collected data from a global survey to examine how data and analytics professionals view data literacy and why it is important, the characteristics of data-literate companies, and best practices for becoming a data-literate organisation.
+This TDWI Pulse Report uses recently collected data from a global survey to examine how data and analytics professionals view data literacy and why it is important, the characteristics of data-literate companies, and best practices for becoming a data-literate organization.